bil0u/hackintosh/config.md

 ## Configuration

-This is my configuration for OpenCore 0.6.0 release version (everyday use)
+This is my configuration for OpenCore 0.6.0 debug version (for install and tests)

 #### ACPI